SAIC-VR/vr18-final/README.md

 What are the interactions that you expect the user to experience in the virtual envrionment?
 Do they grab, touch, enable actions, sounds, animations, etc. with their presence?
 What is the goal?

-Remember still need to produce a **storyboard** even if you are not developing a narrative type experience.
+Remember you still need to produce a **storyboard** even if you are not developing a narrative type experience.

 # Project Requirements